A History of Jazz Under The Stars

-Don Immel left PLU to take a faculty position at the University of Washington after the first series and the job of finding and booking the talent for the 2000 JUTS was left to Pam Deacon, Manager of Performance and Outreach for the music department and the person who still coordinates talent, facilities, and promotion for the series.
+Don Immel left PLU to take a faculty position at the University of Washington after the first series and the job of finding and booking the talent for the 2000 JUTS was left to Pam Deacon, Manager of Performance and Outreach for the music department and the position that still coordinates talent, facilities, and promotion for the series.
 Some of the previous year’s artists made a return engagement, plus Seattle pianist Marc Seales, trombonist Greg Schroeder, and jazz trio Nudge Nudge.
 The summer of 2000 also marked the arrival of the new PLU Director of Jazz Studies and music faculty member Dr. David Joyner.
 An extra concert was added to introduce Joyner, a jazz pianist, with his trio.

 Since assuming the role of JUTS producer, it has been Deacon-Joyner’s goal to always introduce new talent to the loyal regulars in the audience with as few “encore” performances by previous artists as possible.
 In this way, JUTS can show the abundance of jazz talent in the region.
 Drawing professionals from Portland to Seattle, JUTS has featured bands of all different sizes and styles.